martbetz/martbetz.github.io/linux-trouble-shooting.md

  **Issue:**

- - The latest commit is incorrect and needs to be removed.
+ - the latest commit is incorrect and needs to be removed

   **Solution:**